justinwilly/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM is a tool that developers use to manipulate HTML files by impletementing Javascript

 2. What is an event?

+An Event allows JavaScript to register difference events in the HTML file

 3. What is an event listener?

+An Event Listener is used to attache a certain handler on to a specific element of the page.
+When someone is pressing a button the event listener would fire the action it is commanded to do.

 4. Why would we convert a NodeList into an Array?

+Because NodeList is basically a list but is not numbered like an Array

 5. What is a component?

+Components are different technology that work with HTML, CSS and Javascript to reuse possiblities.

 ### Git Set up